 Moving IT infrastructure to the cloud is more than just a growing trend among organizations; it’s a requirement if you want to stay competitive in today’s fast-moving marketplace.
 Reduced overhead costs, greater agility, scalability, and the increased need for remote work capabilities are a few of the motivating factors for companies migrating to the cloud.

 For those in the Atlassian ecosystem, time is of the essence when it comes to migrating to Cloud.
 Atlassian no longer supports their Server products, so if you've been putting off migrating to Cloud or Data Center, it's officially crunch time.
 You're no longer receiving bug fixes or security updates on your Atlassian tools, which can be dangerous for your data security and instance health.

 In this article, we break down what the end of Atlassian Server means for your business and how to plan for what comes next.

 What Atlassian Server EOL Means for Your Business

-If you're one of the businesses still using Atlassian Server products, Atlassian and their Marketplace vendors will no longer offer technical support for any issues, security updates, or bug fixes after February 15, 2024.
+If you're one of the businesses still using Atlassian Server products, Atlassian and their Marketplace vendors no longer offer technical support for any issues, security updates, or bug fixes as of February 15, 2024.

 To break it down for you, here’s what Atlassian on-premise Server end of support means for your business: